 Listing the latest CVEs¶

-As an administrator, you are able to view the latest published CVEs.
+As an administrator, you are able to view the latest published CVEs in multiple ways.

 Via the UI:¶

 The latest CVEs are always listed on the dashboard.
 To view a complete list of CVEs, click Show more… at the bottom of the CVE column.
 From this view, CVEs are sorted by their Anaconda Curated date, followed by published CVEs that still require curation.